anotherLostKitten/bashful/README.md

 # WE PRETEND THESE ARE FEATURES

-i think quitting the shell segfaults on occasion...
+If you hold the enter key for too long with fast key repeat the shell segfaults.

 # CONJUNCTION JUNCTION?